-The Annette and Irwin Eskind Biomedical Library (EBL) is the hub of Vanderbilt Medical Center's information services and resources.
-Opened in 1994, the EBL is prominently located at the center of Vanderbilt's medical campus.
+The Eskind Biomedical Library is a modern 78,000 net square feet facility, dedicated in April 1994.
 The construction of this award-winning library building was made possible by a gift from Vanderbilt Alumnus Irwin Eskind and his wife, Annette.

-The Eskind Biomedical Library collects and provides access to materials to support the teaching, research, and service missions of the Medical Center.
-Library holdings include almost 200,000 print volumes, of which about 80,000 are monographs and about 120,000 are serials.
-The Library receives over 2,000 print serial titles and has a small collection of nonprint material.
-A unique collection of rare books, photographs and historical items can be found in the Historical Collections Room on the third floor.
-The EBL Medical Center Archives, housed in Medical Center North, is a repository for manuscripts and institutional records that reflect the history of the Medical Center and the history of medicine.
+With a staff of 45, the library collects and provides access to materials to support the teaching, research, and service missions of Vanderbilt University Medical Center.
+Library holdings include over 200,000 print volumes, of which about 80,000 are monographs and about 120,000 are serials.
+The library receives over 2,000 print serial titles and has a small collection of non-print material.
+A unique collection of rare books, photographs and historical items can be found in the Historical Collections Room.
+The EBL Medical Center Archives, housed in Medical Center North, is a repository for manuscripts and institutional records reflecting the history of the Medical Center and the history of medicine.

-EBL is working to expand its online resources that can be accessed from outside the library.
-It provides access to over 1500 full-text electronic journal titles, including access to ScienceDirect, a new collection of scientific research titles.
-It also makes available many educational software products, including online texts such as Harrison's Plus and Nelson Textbook of Pediatrics, and multimedia programs such as A.D.A.M.
-EBL subscribes to "MDConsult" and "UpToDate," new collections of clinical electronic resources.
-Through OVID Technologies, the Library provides access to several databases, including MEDLINE, CINAHL (nursing and allied health), Evidence-Based Medicine Reviews and EMBASE Drugs & Pharmacology.
-Access to MEDLINE and other National Library of Medicine databases is provided through Internet Grateful Med and PubMed via the Web as well.
-The library also provides Web access to the ISI Science Citation Index and to Current Contents.
+In addition to print materials, EBL provides access to over 1,100 full-text electronic journal titles, a number that is growing rapidly.
+It also makes available many online texts such as Harrison's Plus and Nelson Textbook of Pediatrics, and multimedia programs such as A.D.A.M.TM.
+The library subscribes to MDConsultTM and STAT!-Ref.TM, collections of full-text clinical electronic resources.
+Through OvidTM Technologies, the library provides access to several databases, including MEDLINE, CINAHLTM (nursing and allied health), OvidTM Evidence-Based Medicine Reviews, EMBASE Drugs & PharmacologyTM, and HaPITM.
+Access to MEDLINE and other NLM databases is provided through Internet Grateful Med and PubMed via the Web.
+The library also provides Web access to the Science Citation Index ExpandedTM, Journal Citation ReportsTM, and ScienceDirectTM.
 In addition, the network brings into the library a number of Medical Center information systems, and its connection to the World Wide Web provides global access to a wide range of information resources.